 Paywall is the main source of profit for any mobile app.
 That’s why you must be sure to use the best design elements and put the most profitable prices for your target audience.
 But there’s no way of knowing what should work best for you until you start experimenting with A/B tests.
-So today, we’ll have a look at the mobile paywall A/B testing with regards to the Android platform specifically.
+So today, we’ll have a look at the mobile paywall A/B testing with regard to the Android platform specifically.
 Very often the term “mobile app” is used to denote iOS and Android apps as one entity, and many articles and tutorials are written with that in mind.
-But in reality, in many cases there may be certain differences and nuances between the platforms you’d better be aware of.
+But in reality, in many cases, there may be certain differences and nuances between the platforms you’d better be aware of.
 Let’s have a look at what mobile A/B testing for paywalls looks like and what specifics we can single out for the Android apps.

 What is paywall A/B testing for Android apps?